EMPAT94/empat94.github.io/_gs/Chapter 31 - Best of both worlds.md

 "No, I don't."
 'The Mages here get Skills?
 Betty mentioned something like that.'

 Fredrick chimed in.
 "A hero with no Skills.
 Barely at level 20.
-Deliver us from calamity?
+Deliver us from the calamity?
 Even my younger brother could do better, and he is not thirteen summers yet!"
 There was still a faint echo of hilarity in his expression.

 Francisa soon came out of her daze.
 "It matters not.
 He may still use Runes as he sees fit."
 She gave me a small smile.